cpinotossi/az-fun-alert/README.md

 ### "AAD App" & AAD

+Next we need to verify if all the "Azure AD App" setting of the last step have been applied.

+NOTE: In case you do not have the needed Azure AD Permission the Express Setup of the "Azure AD App" will only successed partly.
-Next we need to setup the "App Role" inside the new "AAD App".
-Therefore we need to find our "AAD App":
+To verify this we need to find the corresponding "Azure AD App" inside the AAD:

 - Go into the Azure Active Directy View and select "App registration".
 - Here you will find your "AAD App", in our case it has been named "funalert-func-app".
 Click on it to call the detail view of our "AAD App" funalert-func-app: